mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 There's no one-size-fits-all solution to data modeling in Rust.
 The choice depends on your specific requirements around type safety, flexibility, maintenance burden, and API design.
 Consider your domain's stability, the frequency of changes, and the complexity you're willing to accept in your codebase.

-# Discussion

-Approach 1 is often the go to and the simplest.
-If you can design your functions to take fields rather the single struct type, you can avoid most code duplication.
-Often in practice, this pure functional approach is not implemented and full types are passed around.
-This is partially because of the amount of api changes needed for adding a single variable and you'd likely still need an accompanying `Kind` type.
-Thus, this is often not the correct solution.

-I never go for approach 2 or 3 (Single common type).
-Since I've learned the hard way I'm not omnipotent, thus I cannot predict how the api will change in the future.
+That said, typically approach 2 and 3 (Common types) should be avoided.
+Programmers are not omnipotent, thus they usually cannot predict how the api will change in the future.
 Implementations using these two approaches tends to become the most wonky as more types are introduced and fields overlap some types but not all.
-If you tend to prefer one of these choices, I highly recommend considering approach 5 instead.
-As this follows the same abstraction concept, except is much more flexible to change.
+If these approaches seem like a good solution to a problem, consider approach 4 instead.
+As this follows the same core abstraction concept, except is much more flexible to change.

-Approach 4 satisfies me the most conceptually.
-The concerns are well separated.
-Unfortunately in practice I've found as you pass around the enum the significant amount of branching inside functions results in a lot of boilerplate at the implementation level and I often need to write more closures/functions avoid duplication inside the branches.
-Often I end up even implementing common getter and setter fields to avoid some of this boilerplate.
-Though a macro could definitely reduce this.

-Approach 5 on first glance is gross.
-But in practice I've found it to be the most manageable for current implementations and resilient to future change.
-There is minimal boilerplate/duplication and using the structure is straight forward field access.
-If you need to know the kind, you can easily match on it.
-If you can get over the one large data structure and unwraps, it can be surprisingly pleasant to work with.
-Though especially for newcomers to the code, if you cannot keep which exists for which kind in your head it can easily become unwieldly.
-Maybe not surprisingly this approach exists often in the wild as well.

-Approach 6 has the benefit over approach 1 since there is no need to decompose the struct to avoid function calling duplication, instead you define function signatures to take the required traits or combinations.
-Though there is a substantial amount of boilerplate at the initial onset and possibly every time you declare a function definition, and boxing values/casting comes with it's own set of drawbacks and pains to work with.
-A well constructed macro may be able to reduce this boilerplate.

-Now which approach do I usually use?
-Personally I reach usually reach for 5.
-It allows me to prototype the fastest and get something done.
-If I am considering the long term viability of a project and know other individuals will look and work on the code.
-I may reach for 3, which is more of a rustic way.